Upcoming Co-Working Retreats

 In a nutshell, it’s an opportunity to fully take advantage of your remote status to maximize travel AND join a terrific community.
-You can take an awesome trip without using any vacation days.
+You can take an awesome trip without using any vacation days and you’ll usually find that by pooling costs with a vacation home, you can go to great destinations for considerably less money than it’d cost to go on your own.
 But it’s more than just a chance to travel and party (though we will do plenty of that!).
 For the duration of the trip, you’ll live and work alongside other remote professionals (usually in a big vacation home), getting work done when you need to, then enjoying the destination and the company of your ‘co-remote workers’ the rest of the time.
-You’re free to work as much or as little as you need to, but most will usually work in a common area during weekday working hours, taking calls and Zoom meetings in private rooms as needed.
+You’re free to work as much or as little as you need to, but most will usually work in a common area or nearby coffee shop during weekday working hours, taking calls and Zoom meetings in private rooms as needed.
 Then in the evenings and weekends, we let loose and really enjoy one another’s company and our surroundings.

 We’ll do activities at the house like games, karaoke and skill-shares (AKA, things we each share with the group, like tea tasting, yoga, meditation, a crash course on balloon-animal making, a presentation on how to make the perfect TikTok reel, etc).
 Other times we’ll venture out around town for destination-specific activities like hikes, wine tasting, bike rides, bowling, sightseeing or pub crawls.
 Activities are all optional, so if you want to take some time to enjoy the destination on your own, that’s totally fine too!
 You can expect around 10 to 15 people to be on a given retreat.

 But will we really get any work done?